New Orleans Medical Malpractice Attorney Discusses 4 Lesser-Known Facts about Med Mal CasesOctober 13th, 2015

 Informed consent means that the doctor must explain the procedure, as well as all potential risks and side effects.
 He or she must also alert you of any other options or alternatives to the recommended procedure.
 If your doctor failed to obtain informed consent from you prior to the procedure, then you may have valid grounds for a malpractice claim.

 If you are suffering from injuries or if you have concerns following a questionable medical procedure, contact New Orleans medical malpractice attorney David A. Bowling.
-At the Bowling Law Firm, we can evaluate your case and guide you through the malpractice claims process.
+At the The Bowling Christiansen Law Firm, we can evaluate your case and guide you through the malpractice claims process.